 So, why exactly can you not watch Netflix, even when you have your Hotspot Shield enabled and everything?
 Well, Netflix, like most other streaming services nowadays, don’t let users stream content with the help of a VPN.
 This is why, if you enable Hotspot Shield to unblock certain geo-blocked Netflix shows, you’re going to come across the Netflix proxy error.
 Most commonly, you should see this error code with the following message:

 Error message m7111-5059: “you seem to be using an unblocker or proxy.
 Please turn off any of these services and try again.”

-Now the reason why you’re seeing this message is because Netflix libraries vary from region to region.
+Now the reason why you’re seeing this message is that Netflix libraries vary from region to region.
 For instance, if you’re in the US, you’re going to have access to 100% of what Netflix has to offer.
 However, if you’re in let say the United Kingdom, you’re going to miss out on a lot of Netflix shows.

 And since Netflix also blocks VPNs, you might also occasionally come across the dreaded proxy error.
-But like most online problems nowadays, getting over this rather annoying issue is pretty easy.
+But like most online problems nowadays, changing region on Netflix is pretty easy with a VPN.
 Here’s how you can easily troubleshoot Hotspot Shield to get it to work with Netflix.

 How to Watch Netflix with Hotspot Shield?